azoth-lang/azoth.language.reference/src/anonymous-functions.md

 ## Closures

-Anonymous functions are closures, thus they have access to the variable values in the surrounding function.
+Anonymous functions are closures, thus they have access to the variables in the surrounding function.

 ```azoth
 make_adder(n: int) -> (int) -> int